LLNL/Sina/python/docs/source/faq.rst

  * Is trivial to stand up (the ingest commands will create a database for you)
  * Is ultimately just a file, with all the advantages that brings (give/take, copying, etc)
  * Has somewhat poorer query performance, becoming noticeable in the "millions of scalars" range
- * Faster serial inserts, no parallel inserts (or concurrent access in general)
+ * Faster serial inserts, no parallel inserts (or concurrent modification in general)

-MySQL:
+MariaDB:

- * Can be stood up quickly and easily on LC using LaunchIT
+ * Can be stood up quickly and easily on LC using [LaunchIT](https://hpc.llnl.gov/services/cloud/launchit)
  * Is more powerful than SQLite and generally scales better
  * Allows for parallel access across hundreds of nodes (including safe parallel writes)
- * Functions very similarly to SQLite; you'll simply connect with a URL-like string instead of a filepath
+ * Functions very similarly to SQLite; you'll simply connect with a URL-like string instead of a filepath (provided by LaunchIT)
  * Can have its permissions controlled by access to a config file
- * Does carry a networking cost (for very small workflows, SQLite may be faster)
+ * Does carry a networking cost (for small workflows, SQLite may be faster)
- * Can be connected to across the CZ/RZ/etc. networks (ex: accessing a MySQL DB on Quartz from Catalyst), but does require connection to LC.
+ * Can be connected to across the CZ/RZ/etc. networks (ex: accessing a MariaDB instance on RZTopaz from RZHound), but does require connection to LC.

-Cassandra:

- * Like MySQL, allows parallel access
- * In specific large-data cases, performs better than MySQL due to horizontal scaling--can handle tens of millions of scalars with sub-second query times
- * Can be accessed only on Cassandra hosts (Sonar, RZSonar, etc)
- * Permissions are handled by Sonar admins; Cassandra isn't typically exposed as an end-user capability
- * Requires some additional setup to create multiple keyspaces
- * Slower inserts
- * Is a radically different way of storing data; queries that may be performant on MySQL suffer much higher relative slowdown on Cassandra, without the tradeoffs being obvious to the user

 What if I run into difficulties?